 To get there, you’ll enter the Colosseo station and board the B train toward Jonio/Rebibbia.
 You’ll exit at Termini and then board the A train toward Battistin.
 Exit at Flaminio and follow signs for Via A Ferrero.
 The whole trip should only take you 20 minutes or so.

-The Villa Borghese Gardens are one of the best things to do in Rome in 2 days, as they are an oasis in the eternal city.
+The Villa Borghese Gardens are another great option to see the city of Rome on a budget, as they are an oasis in the eternal city.
 They are free to enter, and you can stroll through the greenery and see architectural masterpieces and natural splendors.
 If you have the time and are so inclined, you can even rent a row boat for an hour.

 The Spanish Steps are a 10 minute walk from the gardens once you’ve enjoyed your stroll.
 Depending on your flight time, I’d recommend walking over to them.
 At the very least, they’re one of the largest sets of staircases in Europe and date back to the 1700s.